kss-node/kss-node/README.md

-  -y, --stylus    Compile and include a Stylus stylesheet        [string] -S, --sass      Compile and include a SASS stylesheet          [string] -c, --css       Compile and include a CSS stylesheet           [string] -i, --init      Create a new styleguide template to work from
+  -y, --stylus    Compile and include a Stylus stylesheet        [string] -S, --sass      Compile and include a SASS stylesheet          [string] -c, --css       Compile and include a CSS stylesheet           [string] -m, --mask      Use a custom mask for detecting stylesheets    [string] -i, --init      Create a new styleguide template to work from
 ```